-The previous work on detecting co-located and comoving objects have either been based on absolute location of the transmitters obtained using localization indoors and GPS outdoors or from proximity sensing using short range infrared (IR) or Bluetooth devices.
-We know of no other work that infers co-location or comovement directly from signal strength measurements.
-In this section we classify the related work into three main categories.
+The previous works on detecting colocated and comoving objects have either been based on absolute location of the transmitters obtained using localization indoors and GPS outdoors or from proximity sensing using short range infrared (IR) or Bluetooth devices.
+We know of no other work that infers colocation or comovement directly from signal strength measurements.
+In this section, we classify the related work into three main categories.

-Mobility Detection: Several earlier studies have concentrated on distinguishing mobile and stationary transmitters.
-[8] determines mobility from GSM traces using seven different metrics one of which is the variance in Signal Strength which is similar to our approach.
-Similarly, [9] discusses detecting mobility from RSSI in WLAN.
+Mobility detection.
+Several earlier studies have concentrated on distinguishing mobile and stationary transmitters.
+Sohn et al. [8] determine mobility from GSM traces using seven different metrics one of which is the variance in Signal Strength which is similar to our approach.
+Similarly, Muthukrishnan et al. [9] discuss detecting mobility from RSSI in WLAN.
 LOCADIO [10] again used variance to detect mobility and combined it with a two state Hidden Markov Model (HMM) to eliminate oscillations between the static and mobile states.
-We build on this workdetecting mobility is an integral component of the DE-CODE technique.
+We build on this work-detecting mobility is an integral component of the DECODE technique.

-Proximity-Based Inference: Proximity based colocation inference techniques mainly consist of using short range IR or Bluetooth devices to estimate distance between the transmitters.
-The Reality Mining project [3] [11] used Bluetooth capable GSM phones to record the other nearby bluetooth devices and transmit them to the central server for inferring social interaction patterns.
+Proximity-based inference.
+Proximity based colocation inference techniques mainly consist of using short-range IR or Bluetooth devices to estimate distance between the transmitters.
+The Reality Mining project [3] [11] used Bluetooth-capable GSM phones to record the other nearby Bluetooth devices and transmit them to the central server for inferring social interaction patterns.
 SpotOn system [12] used radio signal attenuation to estimate the relative distance between the special tags.
-Though these techniques look attractive for co-location detection, they require tracking software on the devices themselves and are effective only for detecting devices that have the same technology.
-Our scheme is more generic as it involves measurement of RSSI which is common to GSM, WLAN, Zigbee, Bluetooth.
+Though these techniques look attractive for colocation detection, they require tracking software on the devices themselves and are effective only for detecting devices that have the same technology.
+Our scheme is more generic as it involves measurement of RSSI which is common to GSM, WLAN, Zigbee, and Bluetooth.

-Distance Threshold Detection: This baseline detection technique involves estimating the locations of different transmitters and deriving conclusions about comovement based on the distance between the estimated positions of the transmitters.
+Distance threshold detection.
+This baseline detection technique involves estimating the locations of different transmitters and deriving conclusions about comovement based on the distance between the estimated positions of the transmitters.
 Recent efforts have resulted in a plethora of methods to determine the locations of transmitters.
-[13] used infrared and [14] employed ultrasound to perform localization.
+Want et al. [13] used infrared and [14] employed ultrasound to perform localization.
 However, both of them required specialized infrastructure to be deployed for performing localization.
 On the other hand, in spite of meter-level accuracy [15], using RSS [1], [16], [17] is an attractive approach because it can reuse the existing wireless infrastructure.

 RADAR [16], the first algorithm for IEEE 802.11 transmitters in this category, uses RF Fingerprint information (vector containing known locations of transmitter along with a measure of the observed signal strength at different receivers) observed at three receivers and performs a nearest neighbor matching algorithm to determine the location of the transmitters with a three meters median accuracy.
-[1] uses Bayesian learning algorithm on RF fingerprints observed at three or more receivers to obtain a median 802.11 localization accuracy of 3-4 meters.
-The most accurate 802.11 location system to date is [18] which uses Hidden Markov Model and Bayesian inference derived from observations at nine different receivers yielding a median accuracy of one meter.
-Further, the average localization accuracy employing RSS in a 802.15.4 (Zigbee) network [17] and an active RFID system [19] is about the same with median errors around 3-4m when using four receivers.
+Elnahrawy et al. [1] use Bayesian learning algorithm on RF fingerprints observed at three or more receivers to obtain a median 802.11 localization accuracy of 3-4 meters.
+The most accurate 802.11 location system to date is [18] which uses the Hidden Markov Model and Bayesian inference derived from observations at nine different receivers yielding a median accuracy of 1 meter.
+Further, the average localization accuracy employing RSS in a 802.15.4 (Zigbee) network [17] and an active RFID system [19] is about the same with median errors around 3-4 m when using four receivers.